 What will happen with Title IX hearings that are currently scheduled?

-The University will not be conducting in-person conduct hearings for the remainder of the semester.
+The University may be conducting in-person conduct hearings.
 Hearings will be conducted using available technology, such as video conferencing.
 The University will coordinate with students to schedule hearings and provide instructions on how to use available technology.
 Decisions regarding the scheduling of hearings will consider the availability of participants, the ability to conduct online hearings, the ability to ensure due process for all parties, and the ability to provide sufficient privacy protections.
 If the party is not in the same location as his or her advisor, breaks will be scheduled to allow the party to consult with his or her advisor.